 Ultimately, the decision on whether to use a ready-made or custom solution should be based on the company’s specifics.
-An out-of-box solution is enough for digital commerce stores in their initial stages or sellers of unique products that have a small average check and purchase volume.
+An out-of-box solution is enough for digital commerce stores in their initial prods or sellers of unique products that have a small average check and purchase volume.
 On the other hand, a custom solution is the best choice for established brands, stores with large traffic, and companies facing increased competition.
 Also, in light of the ongoing mobile-first trend, it pays off to consider developing a mobile app to provide the best possible shopping experience and enhance communication with customers.

 Aspects to consider when developing an ecommerce website